-I was lucky enough to be introduced to this fantastic technique while attending one of the Dear Jane retreats in Shipshewana, Indiana.
+I was lucky enough to be introduced to this fantastic technique while attending a quilt retreat in Shipshewana, Indiana.
 Diane Rode Schneck

-While tallying the results of a survey I took in Spring 2008 I discovered there were lots of quilters who had no idea what “back basting” was and hope this tutorial will explain the process without making it sound complicated because it isn’t.
-Sorry, no professional photos in this “tute” as I quickly snapped pictures while working on a block during my breaks at work.
-I think you’ll get the idea.
+While tallying the results of a survey I took several years ago, I discovered there were lots of quilters who had no idea what "back basting" was and hope this tutorial will explain the process without making it sound complicated because it isn't.
+Sorry, no professional photos in this "tute" as I quickly snapped pictures while working on a block during my breaks at work.
+I think you'll get the idea.

 You'll need a reversed drawing of your appliqué design.
 I use this technique almost all the time so I draw my patterns on tracing paper.
 You can buy it in a variety of sizes, can see through it easily and by looking at the back side of your tracing your pattern can be seen in reverse without any extra work.

 You can also scan the pattern into your computer and use software such as Photoshop or a word processing program to reverse the pattern.
 Most printers allow you to print mirror images and many copy machines offer you the option to print a mirror image.